BA, MA, LMHC, NCC

 My approach to mental health counseling is relational.
 I believe relationships in which a person can experience emotional attunement and experience authentic connection are vital to being a happy human.
 I draw upon cognitive behavioral, attachment-based, interpersonal, dialectical and EMDR/AIP (Eye movement desensitization and reprocessing/adaptive information processing) approaches.
 Carl Jung is my personal favorite along with "The Tools" by Phil Stutz and Barry Michels.

 I have worked in human services for over 20 years.
 I am a Licensed Mental Health Counselor in Iowa and National Certified Counselor.
 Because I believe in advocacy and social justice, I try to vary my association memberships.
-Currently, I am a member of EMDRIA and the American Counseling Association.
+Currently, I am a member of the American Association of Sexuality Educators, Counselors, and Therapists (AASECT) and the American Counseling Association (ACA).

 I tend to have a lot of hobbies so I can often be found tackling some sort of project.
 I also love learning so you'll usually find me with an article (or three) or a book to read when I have a minute.